grommet/grommet-passport/README.md

     $ npm run dev-server
     ```

-  3. Start the front-end dev server:
+  3. Create the app distribution to be used by a back-end server

     ```
-    $ npm run dev
-    ```

-  4. Create the app distribution to be used by a back-end server

-    ```
     $ grommet pack
     ```

-  5. Start the server in production mode:
+  4. Start the server in production mode:

     ```
     $ npm start
     ```

-  6. Test and run linters:
+  5. Test and run linters:

     ```
     $ npm test